LASIk Self-Evaluation Test

 With these several options, we are able to offer you the best plan for your specific problem.

 NEAR VISION MULTIFOCAL LASIK: This procedure is undertaken as in the typical LASIK procedure for nearsightedness, farsightedness, and astigmatism.
-It is designed to correct these problems while also decreasing the need for reading glasses.
+It is designed to correct these problems while also decreasing the need for reading glasses in patients in the presbyopic age range.
 It also can benefit people who only wear reading glasses.

 Near Vision Multifocal LASIK (or PRK) is designed to give patients who need reading glasses both functional distance and near vision.
 This laser procedure reshapes the cornea using optical principles which create an increased depth of field, with the goal of improving reading vision as well as any underlying distance vision refractive problem.
 After Multifocal LASIK, it may take several weeks for both distance and near vision to stabilize.